-12. CALCULATIONS
+CALCULATIONS

 Most microplate readers perform automatic calculations of analyte concentration.
-The standard curve is constructed by plotting the mean absorbance (Y) of Standards against the known concentration (X) of Standards in logarithmic scale, using the four-parameter algorithm.
+The standard curve is constructed by plotting the mean absorbance at 450 nm (Y) of Standards against log of the known concentration (X) of Standards, using the four-parameter algorithm.
 Results are reported as concentration of leptin receptor (ng/ml) in samples.

-Alternatively, the logit log function can be used to linearize the standard curve, i.e. logit of the mean absorbance (Y) is plotted against log of the known concentration (X) of Standards.
+Alternatively, the logit log function can be used to linearize the standard curve (i.e. logit of the mean absorbance (Y) is plotted against log of the known concentration (X) of Standards.

-Samples, Quality Controls and Standards are all diluted 3x prior to analysis, so there is no need to take this dilution factor into account.
+Samples, Quality Controls and Standards are all diluted 3x prior to analysis, so there is not need to take this dilution factor into account.